 Customers looking for more information on the new APIs can read about them here.
 Customers currently using the Cloud API can learn more here about migration approaches to implement v2 ahead of the v1 April 2020 depreciation date.

-Acquia Cloud Application Tagging gives customers the ability to “tag” their applications and color-code them in custom ways.
+Acquia Cloud Platform Application Tagging gives customers the ability to “tag” their applications and color-code them in custom ways.
 This helps operations teams and application managers categorize, search and browse customer applications and assists in administration and delegation.

 New Security Alert Reports provide customers with information about security risks in a quick, easily digestible format that is displayed in a detailed pop-out window.
 Administrators can quickly zero in on areas for further investigation and mitigation.